 Because sex can mean so many different things, it easily affects how you feel about differences in sex drive.

 The partner with more desire might take their partner’s low libido as a sign of disinterest – that they’ve become unattractive, or like their partner has fallen out of love with them.

-The partner with less desire can start to feel like they’re never enough – that their partner only ever wants them for sex or that there’s something wrong with them for not wanting it more.
+The partner with less desire or no sex drive at all, can start to feel like they’re never enough – that their partner only ever wants them for sex or that there’s something wrong with them for not wanting it more.

 When we start comparing our own sex drive to that of our partner’s – things may quickly escalate – and what perhaps started out as “just sex” turns into a situation where both parties experience pain – pain that has its roots in the meaning we ascribe to sex.

 Part of dealing with different levels of desire hinges on understanding one another’s perspective and acceptance of the situation at hand.

 When you don’t address a desire discrepancy early on, it’s easy to find yourself feeling like you’re the normal one because you’re the one who is feeling unwanted in your relationship, and that your partner’s relationship with sex is strange..

 Instead of looking at it from the lens of who is the most “normal” or who is being hurt the most – try seeing your partner’s point of view.

 The fact of the matter is there is no “normal” amount of sexual desire (you can read more about this in my blog post on how much sexual desire is normal).